oscimp/amaranth_twstft/221219_twoway/processing/README.md

 * All timescales -- LTFB ranging, OP ranging and OP TW -- are aligned on the common signal transmitted by LTFB and received as ranging by LTFB and TW by OP.

-The resulting TW exchance analyzed this way is shown below:
+The resulting TW exchange analyzed this way is shown below:

 <img src="tw_final.png">